Learning more physically realistic dynamics in machine-learning based weather forecasting with latent-space constraints: Results

-\paragraph{Training Strategies} Given that the AE exhibits near-linearity only in the vicinity of the data manifold, directly training the forecast model from scratch using latent-space constraints is impractical.
-Therefore, we adopt a two-stage training strategy.
-In the first stage, the model is trained for 50 epochs without autoregressive rollout, using an NLL loss computed in model space.
-By the end of this stage, the model outputs are closer to the atmospheric data manifold, making it possible to apply latent-space constraints.
-In the second stage, the model is fine-tuned using a latent-space NLL loss, with the rollout length gradually increased from 2 to 12 steps following the curriculum learning strategy used in GraphCast~\cite{lamLearningSkillfulMediumrange2023}.
+For training DFM-LC, we use the AE parameters from~\cite{fanPhysicallyConsistentGlobal2026}, which satisfy the assumptions underlying the derivation of Eq.~\ref{eq:full_cov_eigen}.
+Specifically, the decoder was shown to be locally approximately affine (Fig. S1), while the background error covariance in the learned latent space was found to be nearly diagonal.
+Fig.~\ref{fig:fig1}B and C further compare forecast-error correlations in model space and latent space, providing additional evidence that latent-space errors are nearly decorrelated.
+Given the AE decoder is only approximately affine in the vicinity of the data manifold~\cite{fanPhysicallyConsistentGlobal2026}, we adopt a two-stage training strategy.
+In the first stage, the model is trained for 50 epochs without autoregressive rollout using a model-space NLL loss, which brings the model predictions closer to the data manifold and enables the subsequent application of latent-space constraints.
+In the second stage, the model is fine-tuned using Eq.~\ref{eq:nll_latent_loss}, with the rollout length gradually increased from 2 to 12 steps following the curriculum learning strategy used in GraphCast~\cite{lamLearningSkillfulMediumrange2023}.
 Each rollout length is trained for one epoch, except for the final 12-step rollout, which is trained for two epochs to ensure convergence.
 The learning rate in the first stage is set to 5×$10^{-4}$ with warm-up and cosine decay scheduling, and fixed at 3×$10^{-7}$ in the second stage.
-For comparison, we also train a separate forecast model following the same two-stage strategy, but with the NLL loss computed solely in model space throughout.
-For clarity, we denote the deterministic forecast model trained with latent-space constraints as the \textbf{DFM-LC}, and the model trained with model-space constraints as the \textbf{DFM-MC} in the following experiments.
+DFM-MC is trained using the same two-stage strategy, but the NLL loss is computed solely in model space throughout.
+We note that training DFM-LC requires more computational resources than DFM-MC, with the AE encoder involved in the loss computation.
+Specifically, if the forecasting model has $A$ parameters and the AE encoder has $B$, the tuning cost of DFM-LC is approximately $(1 + B/A)$ times that of DFM-MC.